-It’s a topic that’s starting to get more attention here in Wisconsin – youth sex trafficking is very real in our largest cities, suburbs and rural areas.
+It’s a topic that’s starting to get more attention here in Wisconsin – youth sex trafficking is very real in our cities, suburbs and rural areas.
 In fact, sex trafficking cases have been reported in all 72 counties in Wisconsin.

 The U.S. Department of Homeland Security says, “Human trafficking is modern-day slavery.”
 It’s a forceful, fraudulent and coercive way to lure victims (usually the most vulnerable children and teens) into commercial sexual exploitation.

 It’s a billion-dollar industry, second only to drug trafficking in terms of revenue and networks.

 According to Milwaukee-based Exploit No More, those at highest risk of being victimized include young people with psychological or emotional vulnerability, economic hardship and a lack of a social safety net.

 To us, that sounds a lot like youth in child welfare, those who have aged out, and/or those who are homeless, including LGBTQ youth.

 According to a 2013 study*, almost 70% of Milwaukee youth involved in sex trafficking had previously been reported missing at least once; some had been reported missing as many as 9 times.
 Although both boys and girls of all ages can become victims, the majority of trafficked youth in Milwaukee were African American girls, ages 16-17.

 Notable Sporting Events, or no Reason at All